BDC Hamburger Icon

 What is a PEO for payroll?

-When a business engages the services of PEO, it relies on the PEO to accurately process payroll and ensure compliance in all states and municipalities, according to Andrew Lubash, founding partner and principal of PrestigePEO.
-“PEOs report federal and many state payroll taxes under the PEO’s tax identification number,” Lubash told business.com.
-“In some instances, the PEO’s state unemployment rate may be lower than that of the client company, thus generating a savings.”
+“PEOs report federal and many state payroll taxes under the PEO’s tax identification number,” explained Andrew Lubash, founding partner and principal of PrestigePEO.
+“In some instances, the PEO’s state unemployment rate may be lower than that of the client company, thus generating savings.”

-To reduce risks, clients should ensure they partner with an IRS-certified PEO that is also accredited by the Employer Services Assurance Corp.
-(ESAC), because these PEOs are required to maintain strict financial and tax reporting requirements, provide financial assurance and adhere to industry best practices.
+To reduce risks, businesses should partner with an IRS-certified PEO accredited by the Employer Services Assurance Corp.
+(ESAC).
+These companies are required to maintain strict financial and tax reporting requirements, provide financial assurance, and adhere to industry best practices.

 What are the differences between standard payroll services and PEO payroll services?

-• Liability: With standard payroll services, employers retain sole responsibility for their employees and compliance, whereas businesses that partner with a PEO share the liability with the PEO.
-The best PEO service providers are well versed in federal, state and industry-specific legal risks and compliance obligations.
+• Liability: With standard payroll services, employers retain sole responsibility for their employees and compliance.
+In contrast, when you partner with a PEO, the PEO shares liability.
+The best PEO service providers are well-versed in federal, state, and industry-specific legal risks and compliance obligations.

-• Administrative HR tasks: Standard payroll services typically do not handle many administrative responsibilities, but PEOs can provide complete HR services, including employee onboarding and training, health insurance administration, 401(k) and other retirement plan management, recruitment, and regulatory compliance assistance.
+• Administrative HR tasks: Standard payroll services typically handle few, if any, HR duties.
+PEOs, on the other hand, can provide comprehensive HR services, including employee onboarding and training; health insurance administration; 401(k) and retirement plan management; employee recruitment; and regulatory compliance assistance.

-• Employee benefits: PEOs can offer competitive employee benefit packages with group policy rates.
-This is something small businesses typically don’t have access to with a standard payroll service.
+• Employee benefits: PEOs can offer competitive employee benefit packages with group policy rates — benefits small businesses typically can’t access through a standard payroll service.

 How much does PEO payroll cost?

-• Payroll percentage: This is a percentage of the total payroll for each pay period, plus local, state and federal taxes; workers’ compensation; and employer practice liability insurance.
+Some PEOs charge a percentage of your total payroll each pay period.
+This fee typically covers wages; local, state and federal payroll taxes; workers’ compensation; and employer practices liability insurance (EPLI).

 Why should you use a PEO for payroll?

-Consider the following benefits of using a PEO for your business’s payroll:
+Here are some of the benefits of using a PEO for your business’s payroll:

-One of the major benefits of using a PEO for payroll-related services is that the PEO takes a large portion of the work away from a business’s employees, according to Michael Frederick, CEO of Flatirons Development.
-“This makes it easier for businesses to focus more of their time on their day-to-day operations, rather than managing simple payroll operations,” Frederick said.
+One of the most significant advantages of using a PEO for payroll services is that it takes a large portion of the administrative work off your team’s plate, according to Michael Frederick, CEO of Flatirons Development.
+“This makes it easier for businesses to focus more of their time on their day-to-day operations rather than managing simple payroll operations,” Frederick explained.

-“At the same time, since a PEO payroll service assumes all responsibilities related to filing taxes for a company’s employees, this takes a significant amount of liability away from small or medium-sized business owners,” he added.
+Frederick also stressed that PEOs can help ease liability concerns.
+“At the same time, since a PEO payroll service assumes all responsibilities related to filing taxes for a company’s employees, this takes a significant amount of liability away from small or medium-sized business owners,” Frederick added.
 “This can be especially beneficial if a company is still in the early stages of establishing itself.”

-It can help you minimize risk and maintain legal compliance.
+PEOs help minimize risk and maintain legal compliance.

-PEOs can ensure that your business complies with the many complicated and ever-changing regulations that affect both payroll and general employment services.
-Working with a PEO allows companies to focus on their core lines of business.
+PEOs help ensure your business stays compliant with the many complex and ever-changing regulations that affect payroll and employment practices.
+By outsourcing these responsibilities, companies can focus more on their core operations.

 Why should you not use a PEO for payroll?